Sell my car

 You’re paid directly by the dealer buying your car once they’ve collected it too, and without fees, so all of that money is yours without lengthy waiting times for it to be processed.

-That means you can use the cash towards the new car you’re buying through carwow right away or, if you’ve already bought your new car, to make some early payments.
+That means you can sell your car for cash and use it towards the new car you’re buying through carwow right away or, if you’ve already bought your new car, to make some early payments.

 Or just forgo that entirely and buy something like a new games console or a loft conversion.
 Like we say, it’s all your money.